Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q36.
 What is key difference between a set and a list?

-- [ ] `A set is an ordered collection unique items.
-A list is an unordered collection of non-unique items.`
+- [ ] A set is an ordered collection unique items.
+A list is an unordered collection of non-unique items.
-- [ ] `Elements can be retrieved from a list but they cannot be retrieved from a set`
+- [ ] Elements can be retrieved from a list but they cannot be retrieved from a set.
-- [ ] `A set is an ordered collection of non-unique items.
-A list is an unordered collection of unique items.`
+- [ ] A set is an ordered collection of non-unique items.
+A list is an unordered collection of unique items.
-- [x] `A set is an unordered collection unique items.
-A list is an ordered collection of non-unique items.`
+- [x] A set is an unordered collection unique items.
+A list is an ordered collection of non-unique items.

 #### Q37.
 What is the definition of abstraction as applied to object-oriented Python?